Deploy a Jekyll site

 ServerAdmin contact@blog.local

-SSLCertificateFile /etc/pki/tls/certs/cert.pem
+SSLCertificateFile /etc/pki/tls/certs/blog.local.pem

 SSLCertificateKeyFile /etc/pki/tls/private/privkey.pem

-SSLCACertificateFile /etc/pki/tls/certs/cert.pem
+SSLCACertificateFile /etc/pki/tls/certs/CAcert.pem

 Protocols h2 http/1.1